iterative/dvc.org/content/docs/command-reference/import-url.md

 </details>

-## Example: Tracking a remote file
+## Example: Tracking a file from the web

 An advanced alternate to the intro of the
 [Versioning Basics](/doc/tutorials/get-started/data-versioning) part of the _Get